Home Time Zones Time Change Dates Time Change 2017 in the United States

 Sunday, March 12, 2017, 3:00:00 am local daylight time instead.

 Sunrise and sunset were about 1 hour later on Mar 12, 2017 than the day before.
-There was more light in the evening.
+There was more light in the evening and less light in the morning.

 Also called Spring Forward, Summer Time, and Daylight Savings Time.